JordynMarcellus/testing-workshop-slides/src/slides.md

 - The script we have running will:
     - run our tests in "watch" mode (when we save, it re-runs tests)
-    - collects code coverage (which lets us know what lines of our application have been covered in our tests)

 ---

 # Writing your first test

-- In Jest, we set up a test suite and `describe` what we expect to happen.
+- In Jest, we set up a test suite and `describe` our test suites

 ```
 describe('our first test suite', () => {